RodgerOliver/ethical-hacking/README.md

 ### NOT Busy Network

-* Associate with the target network (tell the network that I wnat to connect to it)
+* Associate with the target network (tell the network that I want to connect to it)
 * Fake Auth (Associate)
   * `aireplay-ng --fakeauth 0 -a <network bssid> -h <wireless adapter MAC> wlan0mon`
 * Packet Injection